 Accountant Selling Practice Wants to Protect Prior Acts

 All Accountant E&O policies sold in the US are written on a claims-made basis.
 In essence, once your Travelers Insurance Policy is canceled so is your coverage for past acts.
 The Travelers policy does provide for purchasing an Extended Reporting Period Endorsement (ERP) to protect your past acts.
-I have attached the page from your policy that deals with these provisions.
-Please note that you have 60 days to request and pay for an ERP from the termination date of coverage.
+All insurers have time limits set to purchasing an ERP.
+Please note that Travelers allows 60 days to request and pay for an ERP from the termination date of coverage.

 The cost of an ERP is on Item 8 of your declarations page per the attached: